narenaryan/news-denormalizer/README.md

 # news-denormalizer
-A go driver program to de-normalize a personal news collection
+A python driver program to de-normalize a personal news collection